WilliamTjonndal/IT3212/assignment3/Group 25.md

 </p>

 Basic models like `SVM` and `MLP` performed well, but they are biased towards the majority "Graduate" class despite oversampling.\
 The best overall model is `Random Forest`, with an accuracy of 78.8%.
-It is fast for our dataset, since our dataset is moderatly big (under 5000 rows) and does not have a lot of features (79 features).
-It is also robust to irrelevant features which is essential when dealing with educational and demographic predictors.
-Finally, it captures nonlinear relationships and interactions between factors that influence student persistence.\
+It is robust to less relevant features which turns out to be especially important for our dataset since several features turned out to be less relevant than expected for this model.
+Furthermore, it also captures nonlinear relationships and interactions between factors that influence student persistence.\
 `Radial Basis Function Support Vector Machine` came in second with 76.6% accuracy. `RBF SVM` does not scale as well as `Random Forest` with the number of samples and features, so it does not fully explore complex interactions as efficiently as `Random Forest`.\
 `Multilayer perceptrons` come after with an accuracy of 75.9%.
-Neural networks need a lot of data to learn complex patterns, with only 4,425 rows, `MLP` cannot generalize very well.\
+Neural networks need a lot of data to learn complex patterns, with only 4,425 rows, `MLP` cannot generalize as well.\
-`Logistic regression` comes after with 75.7% accuracy.
-We believe that dropout risk depends on nonlinear interactions, which linear models like `Logistic regression` cannot capture without manual feature engineering.\
+The `Logistic regression` models comes in fourth place with an accuracy 75.7%.
+We believe that dropout risk depends not only on linear interactions, meaning linear models like `Logistic regression` cannot capture them as well.
 Finally, `Decision Trees` come in last place with an accuracy of 67.9%.
-A single `Decision Tree` performs worst because it easily overfits with 79 features.
-This causes noisy predictions.
+A single `Decision Tree` performs the worst most likely because it cannot<h1 style="color:green;">TODO: finish paragraph</h1>

-Bagging emerged as the strongest overall approach because the student-performance dataset contains noise, overlapping class boundaries and mixed feature types.
+Bagging emerged as the strongest overall approach because the student-performance dataset contains noise and overlapping class boundaries (Dropout and Enrolled overlap in terms of features).
 All of this benefits from the variance reduction that comes from using bagging.
 Despite this, bagging did not completely resolve the bias models had towards "Graduate".\
-Once again `Random Forest` performed best. `Random Forest` already implements bagging by design.\
+Once again `Random Forest` performed the best, because it already implements bagging in addition to bootstrap sampling by design.\
-`Bagging with Decision Trees` come after, performing much better than before with an accuracy of 77.8%.
+`Bagging with Decision Trees` comes after, performing much better than before with an accuracy of 77.8%.
 It performs much better because it combines many trees, reducing overfitting and variance compared to a single tree.\
-`Bagging with Support Vector Machine` performed slightly better than before with 77.2% accuracy.
+`Bagging with Support Vector Machines` performed slightly better than before with 77.2% accuracy.
 Combining multiple `SVM` models on different bootstrap samples reduces variance and smooths out individual model errors.\
 `Bagging with Multilayer perceptrons` perfomed about the same, with an accuracy increase of about 0.03%.
-We get almost no improvement because neural networks like `MLP` are already high-variance and flexible models.
+We get almost no improvement because neural networks like `MLP` are already high-variance and flexible models. `Bagging with MLPs` is not considered a suitable method for improving the performance of the aforementioned method.
 Finally, `Bagging with Logistic regression` perfomed the same, with an accuracy increase of only 0.02%. `Logistic Regression` is a low-variance and linear model, so averaging multiple models doesn't do much.

-Boosting performed worse because its reweighting strategy forces models to focus on misclassified which leads to overfitting.\
+Boosting performed worse compared to bagging because its reweighting strategy forces models to focus on misclassified data which leads to overfitting.\
 `AdaBoost with Decision Trees` performed better than `AdaBoost with Logistic Regression`, with accuracies of 73.8% and 72.7% respectively.\
-`AdaBoost DT` outperforms `AdaBoost LR` because decision trees are flexible, high-variance base learners, while logistic regression is a low-variance and linear base model.\
+`AdaBoost DT` outperforms `AdaBoost LR` because decision trees are flexible, high-variance base learners, while logistic regression is a low-variance and linear base model.
-However, `AdaBoost LR` performed the best when predicting when trying to predict the middle label: Enrolled students.
-This comes at the cost of reducing the prediction rate for the Graduate label.

 Transfer learning performed the poorly because the new dataset was incompatible and required heavy feature dropping.